Patricia Gray Visual Fine Artist Black Spruce Studio

 the Artist & the Art

-Patricia Gray is a self-trained, full-time artist of Mi’kmaq ancestry and spent her childhood in the James Bay Region of Northern Ontario, Canada, living amongst the Muskego Cree.
+Patricia Gray is a self-trained, full-time artist with Mi’kmaq ancestry, who spent her childhood in the James Bay Region of Northern Ontario, Canada, in the land of the Mushkego Cree.
 Eventually, she went on to study healing and wholeness from a cross-cultural perspective, earning a Master’s Degree from the Institute of Transpersonal Psychology in Palo Alto, California.
 Her studies included the Nature of Consciousness; Creativity; Indigenous Wisdom and Ecology; Indigenous Approaches to Wellness; Shamanism; and Dreams and Archetypes.
 In addition to being an artist, Patricia is a Registered Psychotherapist and had a private practice for nearly 20 years, specializing in clinical traumatology.
 She has been recognized for her extensive work with victims of sexual assault/abuse and other violent crimes as well as with First Nations' people including Residential School Survivors and their families.

 Artist Statement